-- VOPT represents the V-Optimal histogram construction algorithm [26] presented in Section 2.3. - GK02 represents the algorithm described in [17].
-As mentioned in the introduction, this algorithm was developed for constructing histograms for sliding window streams and was not designed to be the best in class histogram construction as is the goal of this paper.
-This algorithm in particular serves as a foil for demonstration of the benefit of the algorithm AHIST-L- Δ . - AHIST-L-Δ represents the approximate histogram construction algorithm described in Section 3.4.
-This is the best offline approximation algorithm. - AHIST-B represents the improved hybrid algorithm in Section 3.5 based on the ExtendBestList algorithm.
+- -VOPT represents the V-Optimal histogram construction algorithm [Jagadish et al. 1998] presented in Section 2.3. - -GK02 represents the algorithm described in Guha and Koudas [2002].
+As mentioned in the introduction, this algorithm was developed for constructing histograms for sliding window streams and was not designed to be the best in class histogram construction as is the goal of this article.
+This algorithm in particular serves as a foil for demonstration of the benefit of the algorithm AHIST-L- Δ . - - $AHIST-L-\Delta$ represents the approximate histogram construction algorithm described in Section 3.4.
+This is the best offline approximation algorithm. - -AHIST-B represents the improved hybrid algorithm in Section 3.5 based on the ExtendBestList algorithm.
 This is the best streaming approximation algorithm.
 We tried block sizes of 256 to 4096 in powers of 2.
-We made sure that block size was no more than half the number distinct values of data, i.e., there were always two or more blocks.
+We made sure that block size was no more than half the number distinct values of data, that is, there were always two or more blocks.
 The algorithms are labeled as AHIST-B-256, etc.